hongvincent/ai-performance-engineering/code/ch2/README.md

 ### Pitfall 1: Wrong Spec Expectations
 **Problem**: Expecting 192 GB memory or 192 SMs based on older or different SKUs.

-**Reality**: B200 has 180 GB and 148 SMs.
+**Reality**: NVIDIA GPU has 180 GB and 148 SMs.
 Check your actual hardware!

 ### Pitfall 2: Comparing to Theoretical Peak
 **Problem**: "My code only achieves 30% of peak compute, it must be slow!"